osama-kadhem/Diabetic-Patient-Readmission-Risk-Dashboard/README.md

 **Python + Streamlit:** Python's numerical ecosystem (scikit-learn, pandas, numpy) is the natural choice for clinical ML pipelines.
 Streamlit was chosen over Flask/Django for rapid, interactive dashboard prototyping with native support for caching (`@st.cache_resource`), session state, and reactive widgets — all critical for a clinical workflow where clinicians need instant feedback.

 **Calibrated Logistic Regression:** The final model uses class-weighted Logistic Regression with Platt scaling (isotonic calibration) to ensure raw outputs represent true clinical probabilities.
-This was chosen over black-box models (XGBoost, neural networks) for two reasons: (1) full linear interpretability — clinicians can see exactly which features drive each prediction via coefficient×value decomposition; (2) calibrated probabilities are essential for clinical thresholds — an uncalibrated "0.6" is meaningless, but a calibrated 60% readmission probability directly informs triage decisions.
+This was chosen over black box models (XGBoost, neural networks) for two reasons: (1) full linear interpretability clinicians can see exactly which features drive each prediction via coefficient×value decomposition; (2) calibrated probabilities are essential for clinical thresholds an uncalibrated "0.6" is meaningless, but a calibrated 60% readmission probability directly informs triage decisions.

 **SQLite + Fernet Encryption:** SQLite provides zero-configuration portability for a self-contained clinical prototype.
 All patient intervention notes are encrypted at rest with Fernet symmetric encryption, ensuring sensitive clinical data is never stored in plaintext.
 The encryption key (`data/.clinical_key`) is auto-generated and gitignored.